 Join Army ROTC today, and pave your way to a successful future.
 For more information, contact the Susquehanna ROTC program in partnership with the Department of Military Science at Bucknell University: Phone: 570-577-1013, Email: ArmyROTC@bucknell.edu or visit the Bison Battalion website.

 The Four-Year High School Scholarship is for high school students planning on attending a four-year college program.
 Contact your high school academic advisor or campus Military Science department for more information.

 - Be a U.S. citizen

-- Have a high school GPA of at least 2.50
+- High school GPA of 2.50 or higher

 - Have a high school diploma or equivalent